GuiPimenta-Dev/got/README.md

 ### Modifying Prompts

-To modify the prompts and examples used by the tool:
+To modify the prompts and examples used by the cli:

 ```bash
 got prompt --set-example